 When you apply to become a Reader at the British Library we will collect information about you including your contact details, date of birth, contact details for your sponsor (if you are under 18), and details of your research interests.
 We will use these details to provide you with access to the British Library (e.g. as part of the performance of a task carried out in the public interest).
 We will also collect details about your ethnicity and any disability you may have; we have a legal obligation to ensure that equality and diversity obligations are being met in relation to access to our public Services.

-As part of setting up your Reader account we will also check your proof of ID and proof of address as set out in our Reader Registration process.
+As part of setting up your Reader account we will also check your proof of ID and proof of address as set out in our Reader Registration process. in certain rare cases me may ask you to join a video conference call before attending one of our sites in order to verify your identity.
 We will not take copies of the documents that you provide in order for us to confirm your ID.
 We will take a photograph of you for use on your Reader pass.
 As you use the Library we will also record your interactions with our Collections, such as your order history and audit trails of which electronic items you have accessed.
 Again, this is part of the performance of a task carried out in the public interest; the British Library has a statutory responsibility to protect the security of its Collections.
 Further details about our public task can be found here.

 Details relating to the specific Collection Items that you have requested during your use of our Collections (for example through use of our Reading Rooms or our remote Services such as Document Supply) will never be used to provide marketing analysis or similar functions (for example, to send you personalised marketing material), but may be used on an aggregated and depersonalised basis for Service improvement purposes (for example, to determine whether we are purchasing enough journals in a specific foreign language to match our Readers’ research interests).